mejia-dev/epicodus-capstone-mvp/Timetracker.md

           * Tested and confirmed that it is not the enemy's `this.position.x` or `this.xPositionOnTrack`.
 Looks like it may be the call of `globalLevelData[this.xPositionOnTrack].x`, but not sure why this would be undefined.
           * Noted that pausing the game does pause the enemies now though, so this solution should work once the variable issue gets sorted out.
           * Appears that the issue occurs when near the second enemy.
 Not sure if this is relevant or just coincidence.
+          * Appears that with longer songs, more enemies can be spawned before crash.
+May be exceeding the globalLevelData.
+          * Attempting to just use `this.xPositionOnTrack` for the calculation instead of `globalLevelData[this.xPositionOnTrack].x` since this may have been redundant.
+Testing.

 * 2024-04-30 - 11.48 hours total